core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Rekeying when Using SCHC with OSCORE

-In the interest of rekeying, the following points must be taken into account when using the Static Context Header Compression and fragmentation (SCHC) framework {{RFC8724}} for compressing CoAP messages protected with OSCORE, as defined in {{RFC8824}}.
+In the interest of rekeying, the following points must be taken into account when using the Static Context Header Compression and fragmentation (SCHC) framework {{RFC8724}} for compressing CoAP messages protected with OSCORE, as defined in {{I-D.ietf-schc-8824-update}} and further discussed in {{schc}} of the present document.

 The SCHC compression of the 'Partial IV' field in the OSCORE Option value has implications for the frequency of rekeying.
 That is, if the 'Partial IV' field is compressed, the communicating peers must perform rekeying more often, as the available Sender Sequence Number space that is used for the Partial IV becomes effectively smaller due to the compression.
 For instance, if only 3 bits of the Partial IV are sent, then the maximum Partial IV that can be used before having to rekey is only 2<sup>3</sup> - 1 = 7.

-Furthermore, any time the SCHC context Rules are updated on an OSCORE endpoint, that endpoint must perform a rekeying (see {{Section 9 of RFC8824}}).
+Furthermore, any time the SCHC context Rules are updated on an OSCORE endpoint, that endpoint must perform a rekeying (see {{Section 12 of I-D.ietf-schc-8824-update}}).

 That is, the use of SCHC plays a role in triggering KUDOS executions and in affecting their cadence.
 Hence, the employed SCHC Rules and their update policies should ensure that the KUDOS executions occurring as their side effect do not significantly impair the gain expected from message compression.